Welcome, DO Class of 2030!

 Ready to get started, but wonder what's next?

-You can borrow up to $50,000 per year by completing the FAFSA.
+You can borrow up to $44,944 for the academic year by completing the FAFSA.
 This loan is offered by the federal government and doesn’t require a credit check.
+The 2026-2027 Direct Unsubsidized Loan fixed interest rate is 8.07%.

-If your Direct Unsubsidized Loan doesn’t cover all your costs, you can apply for a private education loan through a bank, credit union, or other private lender.
+If your Direct Unsubsidized Loan award does not cover all of your costs, you cany apply for a federal Graduate PLUS loan on studentaid.gov, or a private education loan through a bank, credit union, or other private lender.

 💡 Tip: Start building and maintaining good credit now so you’ll have access to the best private education loan options if you need them.
 We recommend you apply for private education loans in April 2026.